Samuel22-glitch/Inventory-app.py/README.md

 # inventory.py
-this is an inventory foe drink company
+this is an inventory for drink company